dove-technology/commercetools-discounts-extension/README.md

 The `USE_DIRECT_DISCOUNTS_FOR_SHIPPING` environment variable can be used to change from using Direct Discounts to Custom Line Items by setting the value to `false`.

-Note, carts with a Shipping Mode of `Multiple` do not have their shipping cost passed to Dovetech so no shipping discounts setup in Dovetech will apply.
+Note, carts with multiple Shipping Methods (i.e. carts with a Shipping Mode of `Multiple`) do not have their shipping cost passed to Dovetech so no shipping discounts setup in Dovetech will apply.